karneh/mediationmonitor.github.io/index.md

   <figcaption> <b> Figure 4.g </b> FFT of 3, 6, and 12s sub-sample, respectively, with varying breathrate [0.3-0.1] Hz and 1 Hz heart rate</figcaption>
 </figure>

 **Figure 4.g** shows that longer samples yield more detailed and accurate frequency domain plot.
-In the longest sample, we can see a clear peak near 1 Hz, whereas the shorter samples do not show this peak.
+In the longest sample, we can see a peak near 1 Hz, whereas the shorter samples do not show this peak.
 This indicates that while splitting the data will allow us to see different frequencies over time, samples must long enough to result in a useful frequency domain plot.

 __Increase Frequency Resolution in Transformed signal__